 Specific Learning Difficulties (SpLDs) include Dyslexia, Dyspraxia/Developmental Coordination Disorder (DCD), Dysgraphia, Dyscalculia, and Attention Deficit Hyperactivity Disorder (ADHD).

-Dyslexia affects around 10% of the population and is often hereditary.
-Dyslexia affects the way individuals process, store and retrieve information.
-Students with dyslexia may experience difficulties with memory, organisation, time-management, sequencing, reading and writing.
+Dyslexia affects around 10% of the population and impacts the way individuals process, store and retrieve information.
+Students with dyslexia may experience difficulties with memory, personal organisation, time management, sequencing, reading and writing.

 Dyspraxia or Developmental Coordination Disorder (DCD) is a specific learning difficulty that can lead to difficulties in terms of time management, personal organisation and planning, and may impair motor/coordination skills.

 ADHD (Attention Deficit Hyperactive Disorder) can be identified as a specific learning difficulty but is usually diagnosed by psychiatry referral via the NHS.
 ADHD is a neurodevelopmental disorder which has features relating to both specific learning difficulties and mental health.
 Symptoms of anxiety can overlap with symptoms of ADHD.